 Before Refinancing

-Before beginning the refinancing process, you need to make sure your divorce decree states that your spouse has agreed to transfer the title to you.
-If it isn’t in the divorce decree and your spouse refuses to transfer it to you, they will still own part of the house even if you’re the only one paying the mortgage.
+Before beginning the refinancing process, make sure your divorce decree states that your spouse has agreed to transfer the title to you.
+If it’s not in the divorce decree and your spouse refuses to transfer it, they will still own part of the house.
+This is true even if you’re the only one paying the mortgage.
 Quitclaim deeds are often used to remove spouses from titles during divorce.

-Most importantly, before making any decisions regarding your home, we urge you to assemble a team of divorce professionals, including a divorce attorney, financial planner, and qualified mortgage lender.
+Most importantly, before making any decisions regarding your home, assemble a team of divorce professionals.
+This team should include a divorce attorney, financial planner, and qualified mortgage lender.
 Doing so will give you a wealth of knowledge to lean on when making decisions.

 Brent is a Certified Divorce Lending Professional.
 His experience and education in helping clients navigate divorce loans can help make the process as simple and stress-free as possible.
 Get in touch with us today by calling 402-991-5153.